 Former Florida Southern All-American and Major Leaguer Lance Niekro was named head coach of the Moccasins in May of 2012, succeeding Pete Meyer, Florida Southern's current director of athletics.
 Niekro originally joined the Moccasin staff as an assistant coach for the 2011 season and served as an associate head coach during the 2012 season.

 Niekro, who is just the sixth head baseball coach the Moccasins have had since 1958, took over a program that has produced nine NCAA Division II championships, the most by any Division II baseball program.
-He is entering his fifth season at the helm of the Mocs in 2016-17.
+He is entering his sixth season at the helm of the Mocs in 2017-18.

 In the summer between his two seasons at FSC, Niekro played in the Cape Cod Baseball League for the Orleans club.
 He was the league's MVP in 1999, hitting .360 with 13 home runs and 44 RBI, hitting safely in 43 of the team's 48 games.
 He just missed winning the triple crown, as he led the league in home runs and RBI and was second in batting.
 Niekro was voted to both the midseason and postseason CCBL All-Star teams, and in 2006, was inducted into the Cape Cod Baseball League Hall of Fame.

 Following his collegiate career, Niekro was the 61st player chosen in the 2000 Major League Baseball June Draft, going in the second round to the San Francisco Giants.
 The 61st selection is the second-highest any Moccasin has been drafted, trailing only Brett Tomko, the 54th overall player chosen in the 1995 draft by the Cincinnati Reds in the second round.